 Binsar Zero Point Hike

 After checking in the KMVN guest house we stepped out to walk to the Zero Point.
 All the reading I had done before traveling to Kumaon told me that this is a lovely hike.
-At the end of this, you reach a point where you get the best views of Nand Devi Range of Himalayas.
+At the end of this, you reach a point where you get the best views of Nanda Devi Range of Himalayas.

 It is a mild 3 km or so walk with some ups and downs.
 The path is well laid out.
 A tea stall outside the KNVM guest house is where you can find forest guides.
 It is not mandatory to take the guide.
 However, we wanted to know more about the jungle and birds, so we hired a guide.
 It was a mistake – our guide Ji had no knowledge or any interest in showing us around.
 He came like a fellow hiker and at the destination he just wanted us to go back in 5 minutes.
 We had to let him go and walk back on our own.
 We could not spot more birds because of him and he could not tell us the name of even one.

 The walk is lovely.
-You walk on a wide path that has a deep valley on one side and wild trees on other.
+You walk on a wide path that has a deep valley on one side and wild trees on another.
 It was the season of Rhododendrons, the path was littered with red bunches of flowers.
 We also saw lots of flowers in white.

 However do not go there alone, have a small group at least.
 There are Monkeys and being a wildlife sanctuary you should take precautions.

 Binsar Valley View from Zero Point

 At Zero point summit, there is a viewing tower that lets you see the Himalayan ranges without any obstruction of trees.
 Now, you have to be lucky to have a crisp and clear day to get the view.
 In the evening we did see all the ranges but not very clearly.